TQsoft-GmbH/mod_authn_ntlm/README.md

 - Install the latest CMake from https://cmake.org/download/
 - Download Win64 Apache 2.4 from https://www.apachelounge.com/download/ (or use your own version)
-- note build options should match Apache build (architecture, variant, and runtime linking)
+- Build options should match Apache build (architecture, variant, and runtime linking)

 **cmake options:**

 - USE_STATIC_RUNTIME (default is OFF) and will use /MD and /MDd.
 If ON will build with /MT and /MTd for release and debug, respectively.
 - APACHE_ROOT default is the local folder if not set.
-Otherwise set to the location of your apache instalation such as C:\Program Files\Apache24.
+Otherwise set to the location of your apache installation such as C:\Program Files\Apache24.

 **examples for Visual Studio:**